kristopher-smith/seattle-crime/README.md

-# seattle-crime
-Interactive Maps of Seattle Crime Incidence
+# Seattle Crime Maps

+This repository consists of data and code to create interactive crime maps of seattle using real data provided by the City of Seattle Police Department.
+* Data can be found here: https://data.seattle.gov/Public-Safety/SPD-Crime-Data-2008-Present/tazs-3rd5